RoyOltmans/ha_opentts_integration/readme.md

-# OpenTTS Custom Component for Home Assistant
+# OpenTTS Custom "legacy" Component for Home Assistant

 ## Description
-This is a custom component for integrating OpenTTS with Home Assistant, allowing you to generate speech using various text-to-speech (TTS) engines supported by OpenTTS.
+This is a custom "legacy" component for integrating OpenTTS with Home Assistant, allowing you to generate speech using various text-to-speech (TTS) engines supported by OpenTTS.

 ## Features
 - Full support for SSML (Speech Synthesis Markup Language), allowing for advanced speech control and formatting